ThiagoIturra/ThiagoIturra/README.md

-Olá, Bem-vindo ao meu jardim, onde as sementes são plantadas com amor para florescerem em majestosas árvores.
+Hello, welcome to my garden, where seeds are planted with love to bloom into majestic trees.
 🌹🌿🌻🌸🌷🌼

-- 🔭 Trabalhando com Desenvolvimento Front-end
+- 🔭 Working with Front-End Development.
-- 🌱 Estou me aprofundando em javaScript e React
+- 🌱 I'm diving deeper into JavaScript and React.
-- 📫 Entre em contato pelo email: thiago.iturra@gmail.com
+- 📫 Get in touch via email: thiago.iturra@gmail.com

 ##